EMS Sim Center

 In November 2000 the Committee on Quality of Health Care in America published “To Err is Human”, a report containing recommendations for improving patient safety.
 Training and educating health care workers using patient simulation saves lives by allowing medical professionals to learn in a more realistic, risk free environment.
 Simulated training replaces traditional teaching and learning models that incorporate “see-one, do-one, teach-one” methodology on live patients.
 Simulated education allows students to learn both life saving skills as well as strengthens how teams work together.
 The Fairfax County Fire and Rescue Department is now incorporating simulation technology as part of their emergency medical training program.

-The Fairfax County Fire & Rescue Department, in conjunction with EMS Training Programs and West Group Management opened a new EMS Training Facility and Community Meeting Room in Tysons Corner, VA to deliver this simulation training.
-The center is located at 7921 Jones Brach Drive in Tysons Corner, Virginia and officially opened its doors for operation on April 4, 2006.
+The Fairfax County Fire & Rescue Department, in conjunction with EMS Training Programs and West Group Management opened a new EMS Training Facility and Community Meeting Room to deliver this simulation training.
+The center is located at the Fairfax County Fire and Rescue Academy 4600 West Ox Road in Fairfax, Virginia.
 The center provides a state-of-the-art training facility for the nearly 1400 firefighters and paramedics in Fairfax County and is staffed by one Continuing Education Coordinator, three Clinical Practitioners, and six ALS certified Lieutenants.

 69% of all Fairfax County Fire and Rescue Department response calls are medically related.
 This volume emphasizes the need for quality pre-hospital care in Fairfax County.
 The center is equipped with two simulation stages; the first is an ambulance simulator that, on the inside, looks and functions exactly as a Fairfax County Fire and Rescue Department ambulance.
 The second simulation stage can be modified to appear as a living room, hospital room, or nursery depending on the topic being taught.